satirojr/quick-prototype-express/README.md

 #### Prerequisites:

 1) Install the Redis database.
 It is used for save data and better performance of the application.
-Runn the commands below for installation:
+Run the commands below for installation:

         wget http://download.redis.io/redis-stable.tar.gz
         tar xvzf redis-stable.tar.gz